-Continuing on, the hike passed through patches of snow as I got closer to Hidden Lake.
+Continuing on, the Hidden Lake hike passed through patches of snow as I got closer to the lake.

 And finally… behold, Hidden Lake with Bearhat Mountain (8684 feet) towering behind it!

-The overlook is the place to read about the Hidden Lake area and take your postcard photos.
+The overlook is the place to take your postcard photos of the Hidden Lake area.